Roberto Carlos: Early senior career

 On 26 March 1992, Roberto Carlos debuted for the Brazilian senior team in a 3–0 friendly victory against the United States.
-He is especially famous for a bending 40-yard free kick against France in the inaugural match of Tournoi de France 1997 on 3 June 1997.
+He is especially famous for a bending 40-yard free kick against France in the inaugural match of the 1997 Tournoi de France on 3 June 1997.
 The ball curled so much that the ball boy ten yards to the right ducked instinctively, thinking that the ball would hit him.
 Instead, much to the surprise of goalkeeper Fabien Barthez – who just stood in place – it curled back on target.
 This particular attempt has been considered to be the greatest free kick of all time.
 In 2010, a team of French scientists produced a paper explaining the trajectory of the ball.

 At the 1998 World Cup, he played seven matches, including the final loss to France.
 After a qualifying game for the 2002 World Cup which was held in South Korea/Japan, Paraguay goalkeeper José Luis Chilavert spat on Roberto Carlos, an action which caused FIFA to give Chilavert a three-match suspension and forced him to watch the first game of the World Cup from the stands.
-Roberto Carlos played six matches in the finals, scoring a goal from a free-kick against China, and was a starter in the final against Germany, with Brazil winning 2–0.
+Roberto Carlos played six matches in the World Cup, scoring a goal from a free-kick against China, and was a starter in the final against Germany, with Brazil winning 2–0.
 After the tournament, he was also included in the World Cup All-Star Team.
 Roberto Carlos later referred to the 2002 World Cup winning team as a "band of brothers together", and mentioned that the squad had a WhatsApp group and still talked regularly.